Need help with your Discussion

 Hedgehog Concept

-Once you’ve answered all three questions, you need to turn your attention to where your answers overlap.
+Once you’ve answered all three questions, you must focus on where your answers overlap.
 Two out of three isn’t enough.
 Perhaps you are passionate about your business, and your company is the best at what it does, but you aren’t making any money from what you sell.
 Maybe you make lots of money from delivering great products but feel your passion lies elsewhere.
 Either way, it’s not worth it (Khuon, 2014).

 References